sreeharsha-rav/api_projects/goldmedal/README.md

 ## Features

+- Frontend: A simple web page that allows users to view a list of countries and their details
 - Retrieve a list of countries
 - Retrieve the details for a specific country
 - Retrieve the list of gold medal winners for a specific country